objectiv/objectiv.io/docs/docs/the-project/FAQ.md

 Objectiv’s architecture is built to scale.
 It is only restricted by the capacity of your databases.
 Collection is stateless and can be run in parallel.
 Objectiv currently uses PostgreSQL as a database backend and features an SQL abstraction layer that enables you to run Pandas operations from your notebook on the full dataset.
 We have plans to support other databases as well.

 ### Can I run it on-premise?
 Yes.
 We don’t have any plans for a hosted version for the near future.
-Check out our [quickstart section](/#quick-start) of the introduction for installation instructions.
+Check out our [Quickstart Guide](/quickstart-guide) for installation instructions.

 - - -
 ##### COMPANY
 ### Is it supported properly?
-We’re well-funded and are actively working on the project on a daily basis with 8 full-time team members.
+We’re well-funded and are actively working on the project on a daily basis with 10 full-time team members.
 Check out our [Github repo](https://github.com/objectiv/objectiv-analytics) to see our activity.

 ### What’s your business model?
 Objectiv ultimately wants to monetize with paid offerings to users of the ecosystem that we believe will emerge around the open taxonomy for analytics.
 Objectiv’s core library and the taxonomy are and always will be open source and free to use.